lawl42/USACO/README.md

 # USACO

-These are my C++11 solutions to USACO Training Page problems and USACO contest problems.
+These are my C++11 and JAVA solutions to USACO Training Page problems and USACO contest problems.